puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 puppetlabs-apt (>= 4.3.0 < 8.0.0)
 puppetlabs-inifile (>= 2.0.0 < 5.0.0)
 puppetlabs-puppetserver_gem (>= 1.1.1 < 3.0.0)
+puppet/openvpn (>= 8.3.0)

 ### Beginning with rsan

+RSAN has Two Classes:

+ - rsan::exporter - to be applied to all Puppet infrastructure agents - Console node group "PE Infrastructure Agent"
+ - rsan::importer - to be applied to a single node which will be come the Remote Support Access Node

+Adding these two classes will set up all applications and configurations to run  RSAN

 ## Usage

+TBC - detailed description of feature switches and configurable parameters

 ## Limitations